itacarobotics/Metis/docs/README.md

 ## Software Architecture
 The software of the delta robot is decentralized over two devices, the main computer, which is responsible for the heavier computational tasks and the micro-controller, which is responsible for controlling actuators, reading sensors and other peripherals.
-Overall the software architecture can be subdivided into three main sections    \item
+Overall the software architecture can be subdivided into three main sections

 - High-level interfaces
 - Robot controller middle-ware